nanocurrency/nano-docs/docs/commands/rpc-protocol.md

 **Optional "include_only_confirmed"**

 _version 19.0+_
-Boolean, false by default.
+Boolean, true by default.
 Only returns blocks which have their confirmation height set or are undergoing confirmation height processing.
+If false, unconfirmed blocks will also be returned.

 ---